Morphee Production Deployment with Coolify

 - Email: ops@morphee.app

-Last updated: February 13, 2026 Deployment status: ✅ Production-ready Next review: After first production deployment
+Last updated: February 27, 2026 Deployment status: ✅ Production-ready (v2.0 — Rust server) Next review: After first production deployment